 Enneagram 9 Wing 8: When those with the ninth Enneagram personality type have the eighth Enneagram Wing type, they are leader material because they can take charge and be assertive while still listening and understanding others’ opinions.
 Wing eights also tend to work quickly and clearly, even when under pressure.

 Enneagram 9 Wing 1: When those with the ninth Enneagram personality type have the first Enneagram Wing type, they can stay focused because they like to pay attention to the fine details.
-Wing ones also tend to be more refined people with good morale.
+Wing ones also tend to be more refined people with good morals.

 Listen to A Panel Discussion from The Same Enneagram Types